naschidaniel/spatialMOS/README.md

-# spatialMOSv2
+# spatialMOS

-spatialMOSv2 is currently being completely redesigned.
+spatialMOS is currently being completely redesigned.
 In section [CHANGELOG](#CHANGELOG) the already implemented program parts and functionalities are listed.

 ## Introduction
-With spatialMOSv2 weather forecasts of the global weather model GEFS (1 x 1° Grid) can be improved for the regions North- and South Tyrol.
+With spatialMOS weather forecasts of the global weather model GEFS (1 x 1° Grid) can be improved for the regions North- and South Tyrol.
 Based on past station observations and past predictions, future predictions are corrected with statistical methods.
 The spatial resolution of the statistically corrected predictions corresponds to the SRTM Data (Further information can be obtained from [https://gadm.org](https://gadm.org)), with leads to a of 90 x 90 m.
-With spatialMOSv2 temperature, relative humidity and wind forecasts can be made at ground level.
+With spatialMOS temperature, relative humidity and wind forecasts can be made at ground level.

 A detailed description of the method can be found in the master thesis [Flächenhafte Vorhersagen von Temperatur und relativer Luftfeuchte im Flachland](http://diglib.uibk.ac.at/urn:nbn:at:at-ubi:1-16130).